suitcss/suit/packages/components-button/README.md

 ## Core HTML classes

 * `Button` - [core] The core button component
-* `Button--full` - [modifier] The modifier class for full-width buttons
 * `is-disabled` - [state] For disabled-state button styles (themes)

 N.B.
 You must also include the `disabled` attribute on `button` and `input` elements.
 For `a` elements, you should remove the `href` attribute and prevent JavaScript event handlers from firing.

-## Theme HTML classes

-The following modifier and state classes should be implemented by all themes.
-This ensures that themes can hook into a shared set of HTML class names.
-You're still free to create additional, custom modifier names if your theme requires them.

-* `Button--largest` (optional) - [modifier] Largest button size
-* `Button--large` - [modifier] Large button size
-* `Button--small` - [modifier] Small button size
-* `Button--smallest` (optional) - [modifier] Smallest button size
-* `Button--default` - [modifier] Default button style of your theme
-* `is-disabled` - [state] For disabled-state button styles
-* `is-pressed` - [state] For pressed-state button styles

-N.B.
-You should try to avoid styling the core `Button` class directly.

 ## Theming

 The suit-button component is almost entirely structural.
-You can rely on a theme or build your application-specific theme styles in your application-level stylesheets.
+You can build your application-specific theme styles in your app.
 For example:

 ```css
 /**